DCAN-Labs/cdni-brain/docs/blank.md

 This page is for formatting purposes.
-Thank you for using the DPH :) !
+Thank you for using CDNI's Brain :)